ashishpcmu/dataviz-portfolio/critique-by-design.md

 | [home page](https://ashishpcmu.github.io/dataviz-portfolio/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # State of Enterprise: California and the Rise of High-Revenue Employer Firms
-Text here...

-_For each step below, you should document your progress as you move forward.
-In terms of tone, think of the writeup as though you're keeping journal of your step-by-step process.
-You should include a any insights you gained from the critique method, and what it led you to think about when considering the redesign.
-You should talk about how you moved next to the sketches, and any insights you gleaned from your user feedback.
-Document what you changed based on the user feedback in your redesign.
-Finally, talk about what your redesigned data visualization shows, why you selected the data visualization you did, and what you attempted to show or do differently._

-_You can include screenshots, sketches or other artifacts with your narrative to help tell the story of how you moved through the process.
-Again, make sure to avoid including any personally identifying information about your interviewees (don't list full names, etc.).
-While this template serves as a guide, make sure to reference the assignment writeup on Canvas for the official guidance.
-This template does not include all guidance mentioned on the assignment page._

 ## Step one: the visualization

-_Include link to the original data visualization (or screenshot - make sure to correctly cite your sources, etc.).
-Include paragraph or two on why you selected this particular data visualization.
-For obvious reasons, the data visualization you select should come from a publicly accessible source._

 Original Graph: Number of Employer Firms, by Firm Receipt Amount, by Race/Ethnicity (Nationwide and Statewide, 2023)